Brasstown Bald in Hiawassee, Georgia. Photo by Tom Stone

 Come by for a slice at Big Al's Pizza, the best New York-style pizza in North Georgia.
 Open Wednesday to Sunday for lunch and dinner, they also have a buffet, and soup and salad bar.

-Unwind on Lake Chatuge is a great place to relax after a day on the lake with shared appetizers, sandwiches, entrees and burgers.
+Marina Station on Lake Chatuge is a great place to relax after a day on the lake with shared appetizers, sandwiches, entrees and burgers.
 There’s a full bar, outdoor dining and live music on weekends.

 Plan your visit around Hiawassee’s annual events.

 Georgia Mountain Fall Festival is a nine-day event in October featuring arts and crafts vendors, demonstrations, musical performances, and the state fiddlers’ convention.